-is a suit that arises from the death of an individual that was caused by the conduct of another.
+Injuries can be worse than catastrophic.
+They can be fatal.
+While there is no legal remedy for the pain and loss of a loved one, there is a remedy when the death is caused by the negligent conduct of another.
 A wrongful death suit is different from other types of personal injury claims because the actual victim (the “decedent”) is not bringing suit, rather it is the family members or the decedent’s estate.
 As such, a wrongful death claim is brought to recover damages for the injuries that the surviving family and/or estate have suffered due to the death of the victim.
-The damages recovered do not include damages that are personal to the decedent, since the decedent is not allowed to recover for pain and suffering, mental distress, or any other form of compensatory damages unique to him or her.
+The damages recovered do not include damages that are personal to the decedent, since the decedent is not allowed to recover for pain and suffering, mental distress, or any other form of unique to him or her.
 The purpose of a wrongful death suit is to provide relief to family members who have been injured emotionally and financially as a result of the family member’s death.